WMS Industries: Later products, technology, business

 Approximately 70% of WMS's revenues in 2010 were derived from U.S. customers.
-Its design facilities at the time were Chicago, Illinois.
+Its design facilities at the time were in Chicago, Illinois.
 It had other facilities and offices across the United States and international development and distribution facilities located in Argentina, Australia, Austria, Canada, China, India, Mexico, the Netherlands, South Africa, Spain and the United Kingdom and an online gaming center in Belgium.

 Williams Interactive

 In 2012, WMS acquired Sweden-based Jadestone Group AB and then Iowa-based Phantom EFX, which, later that year, became part of a new subsidiary, Williams Interactive.
 The subsidiary was formed to serve the online gaming industry.
 At the same time, the company launched its Facebook social casino game Jackpot Party Casino.
 Later that year, Betsson and Unibet online casinos entered multi-year agreements with Williams Interactive to provide "premium video slot games as Jackpot Party, Zeus or Reel 'Em In ... to their registered players (more than 12 million customers)".
-In 2014 EveryMatrix, partnered with Williams Interactive to offer online slot content from Williams Interactive.
+In 2014, EveryMatrix, partnered with Williams Interactive to offer online slot content from Williams Interactive.